 13 1-a.
 For all families eligible for child care assistance pursuant to

-14 subdivision one of this section, a social services district shall not
+14 subdivision one of this section, a social services district is not

-15 limit authorized child care services strictly based on the hours during
+15 required to limit authorized child care services strictly based on the

-16 which the parent or caretaker is engaged in work, education or other
+16 hours during which the parent or caretaker is engaged in work, education

-17 activity or the number of hours the parent or caretaker is engaged in
+17 or other activity or the number of hours the parent or caretaker is

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets